-4.1.11 Constraint nValues
+5.1.11 Constraint nValues

-This constraint is described in Section 4.1.4.3 in [BLAP17].
+This constraint is described in Section 4.1.4.3 in [BLAP21a].
 Competition restrictions:

-- 1. If present, the element <except> only contains one (integer) value. - 2.
-The condition is such that either the operator must be eq and the (right) operand must be a value or a variable, or the operator is gt and the (right) operand is 1. - 3.
+1. If present, the element <except> only contains one (integer) value.

+- 2. The condition is such that either the operator must be eq and the (right) operand must be a value or a variable, or the operator is gt and the (right) operand is 1. - 3.
 Restricted forms (obtained by using the attribute restriction) are not accepted.

-As in 2018, note that it is possible to deal with the special case where the condition is composed of the operator gt and the (right) operand is the value 1, which corresponds to the global constraint notAllEqual.
+Not that it is possible to deal with the special case where the condition is composed of the operator gt and the (right) operand is the value 1, which corresponds to the global constraint notAllEqual.
+Compared to 2019, handling view extensions is authorized for nValues.
+It means here that instead of a list of variables inside the element tist>, it is possible to have a list of integer expressions (trees).

-4.1.12 Constraint cardinality
+5.1.12 Constraint cardinality

-This constraint is described in Section 4.1.4.4 in [BLAP17].
+This constraint is described in Section 4.1.4.4 in [BLAP21a].
 Competition restrictions: